 First Things First.

 First, you want to make sure you have all the tack needed for the particular event.
 In most cases, you'll need the basic essentials, also depending on your horses personality.
 Basically, you'll need a bridle, saddle, and breast collar.
-(See pictures.)
 For best results, you'll want tack that matches your horses character and look, so they don't look goofy.
-Example: Having a pure white saddle on a black horse.
+Example: A polka dot saddle pad with a stripped saddle.

 Depending on your horses' attitude and personality, you might need extra tack.
 Examples are boots, gaiters, etc. Boots are normally used for Gymkhana horses to ensure they don't pull a muscle or tendon.
-Also to protect their legs from all the other legs when they are flying around the barrels and poles.
+Also to protect their legs from being kicked by one of their other legs (IE: right rear hoof kicking right front leg in a gallop) when they are running barrels and poles.

-These can be put on in any order, but I usually begin with my Saddle Pad.
 You start with your horse standing calmly with a halter on and tied to a post in a slip-knot.
-If the horse isn't accustomed to a Saddle Pad yet, calmly handle it around them until they are used to it, though that might take a few days to weeks.
+If the horse isn't accustomed to a saddle pad yet, calmly handle it around him until he is used to it, though that might take a few days.

-Come up to either side of the horse with the Saddle Pad in your arms.
+Approach either side of the horse with the Saddle Pad in your hands.
 There is usually a little leather/plastic/fabric box tag with the Saddle Pads' maker on the side that represents the front.
 Raise it onto the horses back and don't worry about position yet, right now we are just setting it on the horse.

 Next, you need to position it.
-Take the front of the Saddle Pad and pull it up past the horses' whithers, as seen in the picture.
-It should rest with a couple inches of the neck from there the mane starts underneath it.
-Adjust as needed, it should look comfortable on the horses' shoulders.
+Take the front of the Saddle Pad and pull it up past the horses' withers.
+It should rest just in front of the withers.
+Adjust as needed, it should rest comfortable on the horses' withers.